vitaly-t/chain-arrays/README.md

 # chain-arrays

-Logical concatenation for large arrays, in TypeScript (copy-n-paste / no library).
+Logical concatenation for large arrays, in TypeScript (for copy-n-paste / no library):

+ - Chain and process large arrays, without making any copies, for efficient memory use.

 Just copy [chain-arrays.ts](./src/chain-arrays.ts) (or [chain-arrays.js](./src/chain-arrays.js)) file into your project, and you're good to go 🚀